-To this Halloween rice, I added roasted acorn squash and toasted pecans for sweetness and nutty crunch.
+To this Forbidden Rice, I added roasted acorn squash and toasted pecans for sweetness and nutty crunch.

 Roasted acorn squash is one of my favorite fall ingredients.
 It brings a sweet earthy note to this black rice recipe as well as a festive punch of orange color.
 If you aren’t crazy about acorn squash, this would be the perfect place to substitute butternut squash or sweet potatoes.
 Both offer the same appeal.

 While the acorn squash is roasting, I simply cook the rice and get all my ingredients together.
 Then all it needs is a quick toss at the end and it’s ready to serve.